 In addition to stability and traction control systems, the RAV4 boasts dual front and side airbags for the front passengers, a knee airbag for the driver, and curtain airbags for the two rows of seats.
 Every RAV4 regardless of price also comes with Toyota Safety Sense P (TSS-P), which bundles driving aids like a pre-collision system with pedestrian detection, a lane departure warning system, automatic high beams, and dynamic cruise control.

-The RAV4 lineup includes five trim levels.
-Named LE, the most affordable trim level costs $25,500.
-The other trim levels are called XLE, XLE Premium, Adventure, and Limited.
-Plan on spending $33,500 for a top-of-the-line RAV4, which puts the crossover in entry-level luxury car territory.
-Toyota hasn’t announced pricing for the Hybrid model yet.
+The RAV4 lineup includes six trim levels.
+Named LE, the most affordable trim level costs $25,950.
+The other trim levels are called XLE, XLE Premium, Adventure, Limited, and TRD Off-Road, respectively.
+Plan on spending $35,280 for a top-of-the-line RAV4, which puts the crossover in entry-level luxury car territory.
+The hybrid starts at $28,350 and ends at $36,880.

-CR-V prices start at $24,350 and end at $34,150.
+CR-V prices start at $25,050 and end at $34,750.
 The lineup is divided into four trim levels named LX, EX, EX-L, and Touring, and each one is offered with two- or four-wheel drive.
 Honda adopted a more basic packaging solution than Toyota but both nameplates ultimately offer roughly the same set of features.
-The notable exception is the RAV4’s Adventure trim, a looks-focused model Honda hasn’t answered to — at least not yet.
+The notable exceptions are the RAV4’s Adventure trim, a looks-focused model Honda hasn’t answered to, and the TRD Off-Road package.
+If it’s the hybrid model you’re after, plan on spending between $27,750 and $35,950.